William Harding Carter: Biography

 After a year of scouting in the Arizona and New Mexico territories as well as the Mexican state of Sonora during early 1878, Carter won promotion to first lieutenant on April 14, 1879, and took part in the final stages of the campaign against Victorio from June to October 1880.
 The following summer, he took part in the Comanche Campaign as an adjutant general to Colonel Eugene Asa Carr and was awarded the Medal of Honor "for distinguished bravery in action against the Apache Indians" when he and two others rescued wounded soldiers under heavy fire during the Battle of Cibecue Creek on August 30, 1881.

 During the next several years, he would rise to high position, being promoted to captain on November 20, 1889; major on January 29, 1897; lieutenant colonel on May 8, 1898; colonel on April 15, 1902; brigadier general on July 15, 1902, and finally to major general in 1909.
 In the years prior to the First World War, Carter was extensively involved in the technical details of organization of the US Army.
 He organized and commanded the Maneuver Division in early 1911, the first modern self-sustaining division composed of tactical and support components.
-In 1913, he commanded the one of the four divisions of the "Stimson Plan," the 2nd Division (Central Department).
+In 1913, he commanded one of the four divisions of the "Stimson Plan", the 2nd Division (Central Department).
 Carter became commanding general of the Hawaiian Department before his retirement on November 19, 1915.

 Following the United States entry into the war, he was recalled to duty at the age of 65 and appointed commander of the Central Department of Chicago from August 1917 to February 1918 and was later awarded the Distinguished Service Medal.

-Suffering from serious respiratory problems in his later years, likely related to heart disease, he died at his home in Washington, D.C. on May 24, 1925, and was buried in Arlington National Cemetery.
+Suffering from serious respiratory problems in his later years, likely related to heart disease, he died at his home in Washington, D.C., on May 24, 1925, and was buried in Arlington National Cemetery.

 His son William Vaulx Carter (1883–1973) became a brigadier general in the army during World War II.